JustinThai-7/CMPM-121-World-of-Bits/PLAN.md

 ## To-Do

-- [ ] cells not visible on the map do not require memory for storage if they have not been modified by the player
+- [x] cells not visible on the map do not require memory for storage if they have not been modified by the player
-- [ ] preserve the state of modified cells when they scroll off-screen
+- [x] preserve the state of modified cells when they scroll off-screen
-- [ ] restore them when they return to view
+- [x] restore them when they return to view

+### D3.d: Gameplay Across Real-world Space and Time

+Key technical challenge: Integrating real-time geolocation.

+## To-Do

+- [x] browser geolocation API can be used to control character movement
+- [ ] movement uses Facade design pattern
+- [ ] localStorage API is used to persist game state
+- [ ] new game button
+- [x] button to switch between button-based and geolocation-based movement